FonzTech/DigitalSigner/README.md

 ***

-# Part Two: Let's Use This Library
+# Part Two: Using The Library
 The library is pretty straightforward.

 You can extract the content from a CAdES signed content (in P7M format, presumably) via this function: